 2. Base layer: thermal stability amid fluctuations

-RWS merino wool is the most reliable material for unstable weather: warm even when damp, breathable, thermoregulating, and odor-resistant.
+RWS merino wool is the most reliable material for unstable weather: warm even when damp, breathable, thermoregulating, odor-resistant.

-• BIAFO: 100% lightweight merino, ideal for long, steady efforts.
+- BIAFO (men / women): 100% lightweight merino, ideal for long, steady efforts.

 3. Modular midlayers: breathe, then insulate